gboehl/dynare/doc/manual/source/the-model-file.rst

 quotes.
 Hence, to declare a variable ``c`` as endogenous in an equation tag, you can type ``[endogenous='c']``.

-To perform on-the-fly variable declaration in an equtaion, simply follow the symbol name with a vertical line (``|``, pipe character) and either an ``e``, an ``x``, or a ``p``.
+To perform on-the-fly variable declaration in an equation, simply follow the symbol name with a vertical line (``|``, pipe character) and either an ``e``, an ``x``, or a ``p``.
 For example, to declare a parameter named ``alphaa`` in the model block, you could write ``alphaa|p`` directly in